 RG: At the Business of Events Senior Leadership Forum you talked about the Event Support Programme – which can help the UK win new events, but also internationalise existing events that have ambition to grow and drive more international delegates to these shores.
 Is Brexit a barrier to internationalising?

 NDB: If you’re trading anywhere around the world except Europe, you have barriers to trade – import and export documents, duties and so on.
 Despite that, we’re still trading with all those places.
 Many of our shows are on other continents and in countries that don’t have trade agreements like the EEC.
 A huge amount of event sector business is already done this way, which gives us a different perspective on Brexit.

 The idea of the trade talks is to eliminate barriers to trade.
 I don’t think there will be many practical barriers – issues like customs will be sorted out.
 At worst, you’ll find we have to do exactly what we do when we go to the USA or Dubai or South Africa.
 We’ll be competing as we do in the rest of the world.
 It will be annoying, but we’ll still be the fifth biggest market in the world, and our trading partners won’t want to lose that.

 The key thing is making it clear that the UK isn’t turning its back on the world.
 It’s actually us saying “we want bigger, wider free trade agreements with the rest of the world.
 We want to build on the 50% of our business that we do outside Europe, and we want to align ourselves with a bigger marketplace.”

 Rapiergroup thanks Nick for joining us to share his insight on how UK event hosting has developed – and on where it needs to go.
-Follow up with our vision for the next five years, or our Brexit archive.
+Follow up with our vision for the next five years.